bsohi/Movie/ReadMe.txt

 - Don't need token at this time

 Database
-- restore Database backup provided
+- restore Database backup provided MovieDB.baks. rename the file to MovieDB.bak
 - create user movieuser with password movieuser to access the database from API

 How to Use Front end